I got this email over the weekend:

 Nice stuff; I haven't played much with Dapper but I use the SqlBuilder in Petapoco quite frequently and it's great for composing queries like this.
 The templating system seems to be somewhat superior for re-using logic and inserting SQL in the middle of a query easily as well.

-Cbp over 12 years ago
+Cbp about 13 years ago

 Cbp